zombocom/maildown/README.md

 ## Future

 This codebase depends on some metaprogramming to convince Action Mailer to render html and plain text from md.
 If you've got some ideas on how to add sane hooks into actionmailer to support this functionality more natively ping me [@schneems](http://twitter.com/schneems)

+## Alternative Implementations

+There is another project that accomplishes the same thing by plataformatec: [markerb](https://github.com/plataformatec/markerb).

 ## License